Samu1311/XRD1-VR/blogposts/06_The_Great_Merge.md

 - duplicate Interaction Managers
 - mismatched scene names
 - broken prefab links
 - objects disappearing after merge
+- missing scripts and/or references

 We were forced to create **Main-v2**, a clean rebuild of the main scene, so we could re-link everything manually.
+That took a lot of time, with stuff still breaking sometimes even when we switched to working simultaneously only on main-v2, committing directly and pulling updates in there.

 ## 🧪 Testing the MVP
 Once the scenes were finally integrated:
 - teleportation worked
-- puzzles triggered properly
+- most of the puzzles triggered properly
 - portals opened as expected
 - performance remained acceptable

-We had a working MVP, even if the process wasn’t smooth.
+We had a mostly working MVP, even if the process wasn’t smooth... at ALL

 ## 🧠 Reflection
 This was the most “real software engineering” week so far.
 Merging multiple independent XR projects is messy — but facing this together taught us a lot about organization and communication.
+Additionally, we learned an important lesson - to do environments in smaller scales using less assets and focusing more on the interactions, as well as to *never again* leave merging for projects this large for the last few days before the presentation...
+At least we had fun (not counting the merging..._shudders_)?

 ## 🔭 Next Steps
-Final presentation week + final bug fixes.
+Final presentation week + final bug fixes after the presentation.

 Authors: Alejandro & Ginta